Drone video shows the jaw-dropping tornado destruction

 Drone video shows what may have been the worst of the damage around the city of Onalaska on Lake Livingston in Polk County.

-The tornado appeared to first touch down in northern Walker County and travel east through Polk, Tyler, Jasper, and Newton counties before continuing into western Louisiana.
+The tornado appeared to first touch down in northern Walker County and travel east through Polk and Tyler counties.
+A preliminary damage assessment zone from the National Weather Service based on radar imagery shows a path that could stretch from near Huntsville in east Texas to Fort Polk in western Louisiana.

 Polk County Judge Sydney Murphy declared a disaster after areas from Lake Livingston to the eastern border of US 190 were impacted.